 Report of the Quality Standards Subcommittee of the American Academy of Neurology

 As with any medication or dietary supplement, it is important to check with the physician managing your ALS care to discuss the pros and cons of adding any new drug or supplement.
 Creatine is a dietary supplement and is sold in most health food stores.
 A variety of companies produce creatine.
 Because it is not a drug, creatine does not fall under the control of the FDA for product claims or manufacturing purity.
-For a list of centers conducting clinical trials with creatine, go to The ALS Association's Clinical Trials section on this web site.
+For a list of centers conducting clinical trials with creatine, go to The ALS Association's Clinical Trials web site.

 "Recent studies in the transgenic animal models of ALS (model of familial ALS) provide evidence that creatine is effective in protecting degenerating motor neurons and delaying disease deterioration in these mice.
 Clinical trials are of the utmost importance to investigate if the effects seen in the mouse model are seen in humans with ALS.
 Another question is whether this exciting result found in a model of familial ALS is applicable to sporadic ALS that constitutes more than 90% of all ALS."

 "Drugs and nutritional supplements that can help muscular function are one approach to getting symptomatic improvement in ALS and other muscular problems.
 Athletes and body-builders have long used creatine.